Nominal Recursors as Epi-Recursors: Extended Technical Report: Comparing recursors

-The gist of this criterion (and also its proof idea) is shown in Fig.~\ref{fig-critQuasiStrongerEpirec}: One starts with a morphism $g$ that is definable by $r$ and uses the two initial segments to factor it into a morphism $g_0$ definable by $r'$ and a remainder morphism $m(B)$.
+The gist of this criterion (and also its proof idea) is shown in Fig.~\ref{fig-critQuasiStrongerEpirec}: We start with a morphism $g$ definable by $r$ and use the two initial segments to factor it as a morphism $g_0$ definable by $r'$ and a remainder morphism $m(B)$.

-Applying the gentler comparison to our recursors (via the Prop.~\ref{prop-WeakExtCriterion} criterion) yields the following quite surprising result: \looseness=-1
+Applying the gentler comparison to our recursors (via Prop.~\ref{prop-WeakExtCriterion}) yields a quite surprising result: \looseness=-1